 - Whether the beneficiary is a “designated beneficiary” at all.
 A “designated beneficiary” must be a person.
 Trusts, estates, and organizations are not designated beneficiaries.
 While it is true that a trust, estate, or organization may be “designated” by an employee to be his beneficiary, these entities are not “designated beneficiaries” as the term is defined.

 The SECURE Act added a rule specifying that, in many cases, the account balance of an employee who died must be distributed in full by the end of the tenth calendar year following the employee’s death.
 The addition of the 10-year limit under the SECURE Act curtailed what was known as the “stretch IRA,” which allowed beneficiaries to stretch their withdrawals over many years, sometimes well past the expected lifespan of the employee whose money they inherited.
 The stretch concept applies to qualified plans as well.
+How to apply the 10-year limit turned out to be controversial and somewhat not intuitive.
+More on that later.

 If the employee dies after attaining his RBD: